dstieglitz/spacedock/README.md

 </Ship>
 ```
 ---
+Spacedock is Copyright © 2014 Dan Stieglitz.

-Full Thrust is published by Ground Zero Games Copyright 1992, Jon Tuffley.
+Full Thrust is published by Ground Zero Games Copyright © 1992, Jon Tuffley.

-FTJava is Copyright 2000-2007, Jon Davis and Dan Blezek.
+FTJava is Copyright © 2000-2007, Jon Davis and Dan Blezek.